Tomographer/tomographer/README.md

 (std::thread).
 This is the case for many compilers, including Apple's `clang`.

-Tip: On Apple Mac OS X with [homebrew](https://brew.sh), the following commands will get you started with all the prerequisites and with homebrew's python3.
+Tip: On Apple Mac OS X with [homebrew](https://brew.sh), the following commands will get you started with all the prerequisites for `tomorun` and for the Python `tomographer` package, using homebrew's python3.

     > brew tap homebrew/science
     > brew install python3 boost eigen libmatio pybind11